Mercury Layer

 2. Owner 2 verifies that the latest backup transaction pays to O2 and that the input (Tx0) is unspent and pays to P.

 3. Owner 2 takes the list of previous K backup transactions (Txi i=1,...,K) and for each one i verifies: a.
 The signature is valid. b.
-The nLocktimes are decremented correctly (i.e. the latest TxK is the lowest).
+The nLocktimes are decremented correctly (i.e. the latest TxK is the lowest). c.
+The transaction has been constructed exactly according to the sender implimentation. d.
+That the latest nLocktime is not expired accordning to the current block height.

 4. Owner 2 queries server for 1) The total number of signatures generated for statechain_id: N and 2) Current server public key share: S1.